 This is a pretty obvious first tip, but you need to think about the food when you’re organising your dinner party.
-There are thousands of recipes out there and it can be super hard to make a delicious, cohesive menu that everyone will love.
+There are thousands of recipes out there.
+It can be super hard to make a delicious, cohesive menu that everyone will love.
 Therefore, you need to plan it a little bit in advance.
 My first step is to ask everyone what they can eat and what they don’t like.
 This will make the search for recipes already a bit more focused, which is exactly what you need.

 The second step is to choose a theme within your menu.
 This can be based on a specific country (Italian food, Asian, etc.), a colour or even an ingredient that comes back throughout the dinner.
 For instance, you can use berries, since they’re very versatile.
-The appetizer can be crostini’s with goat cheese or prosciutto with blackberries, the main dish chicken in cranberry sauce, veggies and potatoes and for the dessert some ice cream with strawberries or forest fruits.
+The appetizer can be crostini’s with goat cheese or prosciutto with blackberries.
+The main dish chicken in cranberry sauce, veggies and potatoes and for the dessert some ice cream with strawberries or forest fruits.
 Although these dishes are all really different, they do have a commonality.
 Other ingredients that lend themselves for themes like this are tomatoes, lemon or fish (although that last one doesn’t work for desserts).

-Another important thing in a great menu, is balance.
+Another important tip for a great menu, is balance.
 You don’t want people to end up hungry, but feeling too stuffed isn’t nice either.
 Therefore, you don’t want to create all heavy dishes.
 For instance, a stuffed turkey is delicious for Thanksgiving, but a piece of chocolate pie is way too intense afterwards.
 This is also dependent on the season.
 In winter, heavy dishes are more accepted than in the summer time.

 An important part of making a great menu is to make it doable.
 Key to this, is the timing.
 On the one hand, you don’t want your guests to have to wait too long in between courses.
 However, you don’t want to be in the kitchen constantly as well.
 In addition, if you want to make things in advance (which I recommend!), you need to find recipes that won’t burn if they’re on low heat on the stove, but that’ll stay warm like that as well.